TyphooN-/MQL5-NNFX-Risk_Management_System/SIMULATION.md

 ### How We Fixed It

-Three safeguards were added to prevent this from ever happening again:
+Four safeguards now prevent this from ever happening again:

 **Safeguard 1 — Hard Margin Floor (10%)**
 ```